Grudz/Grudz.github.io/index.md

 history = model.fit(train_set, epochs=100, callbacks=[lr_schedule])
 ~~~

 This is an example of another helpful callback.
-This code stoped training my model once the desired accuracy was reached.
+This code stopped training my model once the desired accuracy was reached.
 For example, even if the model is at epoch 10 out of 30, if the desired accuracy has been reached, the model will stop getting trained.

 ~~~python
     class myCallback(tf.keras.callbacks.Callback):